Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 10. Get in the habit of hanging up your clothes to dry.

 Have an indoor drying rack for inclement weather and use it.
 Keeping the electric dryer for emergencies.
-You’ll save money, your clothes will last longer and in winter you will increase the humidity in the air, beside your wood stove, minimizing static electricity.
-Clothing can be washed by hand and air dried if you’ve planned ahead — have water set aside for cleaning (a rain barrel, melted snow, a water reservoir attached to your wood stove), laundry soap, and a drying rack or indoor clothes line.
+You’ll save money, your clothes will last longer and in winter you will increase the humidity in the air, besides your wood stove, minimizing static electricity.
+Clothing can be washed by hand and air dried if you’ve planned — have water set aside for cleaning (a rain barrel, melted snow, a water reservoir attached to your wood stove), laundry soap, and a drying rack or indoor clothesline.

 11. Cultivate an attitude of prayer and meditation.

 Spend time every day in meditation and prayer.
-Learn to look beyond yourself for strength and help in every day circumstances, and you will have help when you need it to weather the emergency and be resilient in the storm.
+Learn to look beyond yourself for strength and help in everyday circumstances, and you will have help when you need it to weather the emergency and be resilient in the storm.
+Taking care of yourself, and keeping your reserves full is the best way to be resilient, personally.

 12. Know your neighbours and work together now, so that you will have the relationships in place to help each other in a crisis.